Comoros June 16-17, 2023

 It is a big mistake to hand out candy to children on the street.
 Since locals are unused to tourists, this rarely occurs and they are usually just happy to talk with you, children included.
 Once tourists begin handing out gifts and money, locals will see Westerners as rich and free with money, destroying many opportunities for a human connection with them.
 Children will harass tourists for candy and money (they occasionally do now).
 Tourists who do this are showing themselves to be disrespectful of locals (by assuming that money/candy is what they want from tourists and by putting that in between them rather than making an effort to get to know locals) and ignorant of the consequences of their actions.

-Since, allegedly, it was discovered that a Western man, resident of Grand Comore for 14 years, had been making pornographic videos and photographs, as well as violating children on the islands, the residents are quite averse to being filmed or photographed.
-Individual reactions may vary upon being photographed, but visitors must be advised that taking unauthorised photographs of the locals will, at best, offend an individual and, at worst, cause potentially violent reactions in the subject.
+Since, allegedly, it was discovered that a Western man, a resident of Grand Comore for 14 years, had been making pornographic videos and photographs, as well as violating children on the islands, the residents are quite averse to being filmed or photographed.
+Individual reactions may vary upon being photographed, but visitors must be advised that taking unauthorized photographs of the locals will, at best, offend an individual and, at worst, cause potentially violent reactions in the subject.